 Jorge, currently serving as Board Secretary, joined the board in 2019.
 As Project Manager for Harris County Precinct 2, he lives in the Near Northside and utilizes his e-bike and public transit to move around town.
 Prior to joining BCWK, Jorge was founding member of the Houston Department of Transformation.

 Executive Director & Waterkeeper

 Jordan Macha is the Executive Director and your Bayou City Waterkeeper.
 A Houston native, Jordan advocates for healthy waters throughout the Galveston Bay watershed, working on wetland protection and urban water management, promoting nature-based systems, and supporting community efforts to improve water quality.

 Prior to joining Bayou City Waterkeeper, Jordan advanced coastal restoration and clean energy priorities across the Gulf region while working for the Gulf Restoration Network and the Sierra Club.
 She received her Master’s of Public Administration with an emphasis on Urban & Coastal Water Management and Policy from Texas State University, and graduated from the University of the South in Sewanee, TN with degrees in Russian and Political Science.

 Jordan currently serves as the Harris County representative for the H-GAC Natural Resources Advisory Committee, and is a 2019 fellow for WEA’s Women Environmental Leadership Accelerator Program.
 Jordan and her husband live near White Oak Bayou, spending their weekends enjoying the bayous and coastal prairies across our region.

 You can reach her at: email@example.com, 713 309 6683 (direct)

 Before joining Bayou City Waterkeeper, Kristen learned how to try cases at Susman Godfrey, focused on environmental and wildlife law at Irvine & Conner, and clerked for federal judges in Texas and Louisiana.
-Kristen received a JD from Tulane Law School and BA from UT-Austin and grew up playing in the forest and drainage ditches of Kingwood after spending her early childhood in Rio de Janeiro, Brazil.
+Kristen received a JD from Tulane Law School and BA from UT-Austin and grew up playing in the forest and drainage ditches of Kingwood in Northeast Harris County after spending her early childhood in Rio de Janeiro, Brazil.

 Kristen is a Texas Gulf Coast Master Naturalist and member of New Leaders Council’s 2018 class and serves on New Leaders Council’s local board.
 Kristen and her family live a short walk from Buffalo Bayou in one of Houston’s oldest houses.

 You can reach her at firstname.lastname@example.org,